Bulk Waste Collection Alternatives

 Bulk pickups are provided on Tuesdays by appointment only.

 Bulk waste that is scheduled for collection before 2 p.m. on Monday will be picked up the following day (Tuesday).
 Continue to leave your items at the curb if not collected.
+Collection starts at 7 a.m. and ends around 5 p.m.
 It may take a few days to collect items during high volume weeks.

 How to Prepare Bulk Waste for Collection